simonliu-ai-product/adk-agent-extension/README.md

 This is a Gemini CLI extension for interacting with ADK (Agent Development Kit) agents.

-Thanks [APMIC](https://www.apmic.ai/) give me the support to finish the Open-Source Project.

 ## Features

 ### MCP Server Tools